iremkapucuoglu/p4b-website/content/en/_index.md

       - icon: "/images/index/plan-icon-front-1.png"
         iconBack: "/images/index/plan-icon-back-1.png"
         title: "Fact-based accessibility analysis"
-        text: "With the help of numerous accessibility indicators, such as isochrones and heat maps, you can use GOAT to quickly and user-friendly analyze the current status and develop suitable measures based on scenarios."
+        text: "By using various accessibility indicators, such as isochrones and heatmaps, GOAT allows you to quickly analyse the current situation in a user-friendly manner and develop suitable measures based on scenarios."
       - icon: "/images/index/plan-icon-front-2.png"
         iconBack: "/images/index/plan-icon-back-2.png"
         title: "Investigation of infrastructural changes"
-        text: "GOAT allows you to model a variety of new path connections, points of interest or buildings.
-This allows you to determine the best location for new infrastructure."
+        text: "With GOAT you can add, change or remove path connections, points of interests and buildings.
+This allows you to determine the best location for new infrastructure, for example."
       - icon: "/images/index/plan-icon-front-3.png"
         iconBack: "/images/index/plan-icon-back-3.png"
         title: "Processing of complex data"